willemt/pearldb/README.rst

 ---
 You obtain a value by GET'ng the key.

-In this case the key is "x":
+In this case the key is "x".
+But you get a 404 if it doesn't exist.

 .. code-block:: bash

    http -h --ignore-stdin 127.0.0.1/x/

-But you get a 404 if it doesn't exist:

 .. code-block:: bash
    :class: dotted